FMG793/ext16.05_20_Client_Cypress_Deobfuscated/README.md

 Cypress uses modified version of ModLoader for Alpha 1.2.6.

 You can port mods from Alpha 1.1.2_01 up to Beta 1.2_01 or create your own.
-(You can port from Beta 1.2_02 and above, but significant modification is needed)
+(You can port mods from Beta 1.2_02 and above, but significant modification is needed)